 - 1. Make sure you have connected all wires according to the diagram on page 15. - 2.
 Make sure you have a hydrogen input supply at 0.45-0.55Bar to the stack. - 3.
-Make sure the load is below 12W.
+Make sure the load is below 20W, because the controller will protect the stack from drawing too much current.

-The blower does not run after the stack was connected and supplies with hydrogen according to the System set up.
+The blower does not run after the stack was connected according to the System set up and hydrogen was supplied.